freedoka/simplecolorpicker/README.md

 2. Open a terminal in the folder with your script, then run: pyinstaller --onefile --noconsole simplecolorpicker.py

+3. For convenience you can compile with the icon I added here (or use your own): pyinstaller --onefile --noconsole --icon=simplecolorpickericon.ico simplecolorpicker.py

 Whenever you run your exe you will see the color tooltip next to your mouse.

 If you like this leave a comment here.